Below is Zoom information for office hours.

 - Need to see me today but I don't seem to be around?

+- Start with Angy Malloy, our Master's Program Administrator.
 Unless I'm on an intercontinental airplane, she should be able to put you in touch either me or Professor Dave O'Hallaron, the Director of the MSCS program.

 - Brief "drop-in" advising?

 - If you need 15 minutes or so to talk about something simple, and there is a slot on my automatic advising calendar, click away!
 It's ok to come by a few minutes early in case I'm not busy, and it's also ok to knock on my door if it seems like I'm talking to somebody else during a time slot you've reserved, but please don't come 10 minutes early and knock on my door if I'm talking to somebody else--that's not courteous.